fkotsian/trellino/README.md

   * Remember to put `serializeJSON.js` in your project's assets/javascripts directory.
 (Alternatively, try out [this gem](http://rubygems.org/gems/serialize_json-rails).)
   * Make your Backbone model and collection for boards.
   * Make a trello.js file in your javascripts folder.
 In it, initialize Backbone.
-  * Test out your Backbone model: if you use its `save` method, it should the model to the database.
+  * Test out your Backbone model: if you use its `save` method, it should save the model to the database.
 * Build a `BoardsIndex` view class.
 Its `render` function should put an unordered list of our boards on the page.
 * Add a Backbone router: map "/" to the `BoardsIndex` class.
 At this point, you should be able to see all your boards on your index page.
 * Add a new board view class, so that you can create boards.